zanemmiller2/baseNencoder/README.md

 <ins>base32 decoding</ins> is completed by taking a block of eight BASE32 characters (64 bit string) and converting it to five ASCII characters.

-<ins>base58 encoding</ins> is completed by reading in data in blocks of eight bytes and converting it to eleven base58 characters.
-The program converts eight bytes of input at a time do to the size limitations of unsigned long long integers in C.
+<ins>base58 encoding</ins> is completed by reading in a complete stream of data -> converting it to a hexstring representing each byte of the input -> converting the hex string to an array of integers representing the digits of the integer value of the concatenated hexstring -> converting the arbitrarily large "integer" to its b58 representation.
+The program is limited to encoding at most 256 bytes.

 <ins>base58 decoding</ins> is completed by reading in data in blocks of up to eleven encoded bytes at a time and converting it to up to eight ascii characters.
 The program converts eleven bytes of input at a time do to the size limitations of unsigned long long integers in C.